The benefits of using USPPA/USUA certified instructors and certified paragliders

-Our Certified USPPA Instructors will guide you from your first inflations running with the wing all the way through a thorough training program.
-Using the USPPA Syllabus, we will explore practical skills such as preflight, setup, kiting, launching, flying, approach, landing as well as equipment, weather, active piloting, staying legal, aerodynamics, soaring lifting air, reserve parachute, risk management, motor and glider care, and much more!
-Call us today for an introductory lesson that will sweep you off your feet!
-Come fly like a bird with us at Fly Above All in sunny Santa Barbara, California, and start your training on the right foot.
+Our Dealer Network of Certified USPPA Instructors will guide you from your first inflations running with the wing all the way through a thorough training program.
+Using the USPPA Syllabus, they will explore practical skills such as preflight, setup, kiting, launching, flying, approach, landing as well as equipment, weather, active piloting, staying legal, aerodynamics, soaring lifting air, reserve parachute, risk management, motor and glider care, and much more!
+Check our Dealer Map to contact a trainer for an introductory lesson that will sweep you off your feet!

 Five GOOD Reasons!

 As a USPPA instructor, we have at least five good reasons to be a member and have and offer ratings:

 One of the things that I use to drive home the necessity is the prospect of this sport ever being regulated or requiring a license.
 If, down the road, we were ever required to have a license for paramotoring; I have proof that I've been a competent pilot since the date of my rating with USPPA.
 Those who go out on their own have no proof really.
 Will it matter?
 Who knows.